hcr-lab/FaRe-CPP/README.md

-# FaRe-CPP: Fast Revisit Coverage Path Planning for Autonomous Mobile Patrol Robots Using Long-Range Vision Information
+# FaRe-CPP: Fast Revisit Coverage Path Planning for Autonomous Mobile Patrol Robots Using Long-Range Sensor Information

 ## Overview
-**FaRe-CPP** is an algorithm designed for efficient revisit coverage path planning for autonomous mobile patrol robots using long-range vision information.
+**FaRe-CPP** is an algorithm designed for efficient revisit coverage path planning for autonomous mobile patrol robots using long-range sensor information.
 This repository provides the tools for generating optimized patrol paths and executing them in simulation environments such as **AWS RoboMaker** and the **Dynamic Logistics Warehouse**.

 ## Getting Started